leungcnie/meowtivate/README.md

 3. `npm i`

-4. in case you want to start front-end separately your command is : `npm start`
+4. In case you want to start front-end separately your command is : `npm start`

-## dependencies
+## Dependencies

     "@fontsource/itim": "^4.1.0",
     "@material-ui/core": "^4.11.2",